Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `reference`

+*Read-only*.
 Access to the reference object for the mobile, if any.

 **Returns**: